-All of Porges’s work has implications for the kinds of conditions those with a highly sensitive neuroception need; in order to “achieve a neuroception of safety”.
-Applying the guiding principles of neuroception, has the potential to lead to much deeper levels of understanding of PDA and therefore more therapeutic responses from caregivers.
+Polyvagal Theory informs us about the kinds of conditions those with highly sensitive neuroception need, in order to return to their safe and social state.
+Understanding Polyvagal Theory has the potential to lead to much deeper levels of understanding of PDA and therefore more therapeutic responses from caregivers.

 “I should clarify that I am not saying that PDA is caused by trauma – I believe the current view that PDA is a profile of behaviour that presents as part of an Autism Spectrum Disorder.
 However, what I am saying is that the reaction an individual has to a demand is similar to a trauma response.”
 (Dundon, 2018)

 I also see in William, in his most extreme responses to demands, the resonance of a trauma response.
 The Five Fs are protective responses that we all have to help protect us when we feel unsafe.
 When we continually feel unsafe and when our experience of continually being in a defensive state is not honoured or attended to, it becomes harder for the nervous system to leave it.

 When we consider PDA in these terms, we may find it easier to respond with the compassion and attuned care, calm and gentle approach that is required.

 “When neuroception tells us that an environment is safe and that the people in this environment are trustworthy, our mechanisms of defense are disenabled.
 We can then behave in ways that encourage social engagement and positive attachment.”
 (Porges, 2014)